mosip/android-registration-client/client/README.md

     * dto - has Data Transfer Objects (DTOs).
     * service - implementation of the sync and all the services used by the UI components.
     * spi - Interfaces defined to be used in UI components/activities.
+* keymanager - implementation to handle crypto operations and to maintains trust store.
+* packetmanager - services to create registration packet on the filesystem (POSIXAdapter)
+* scanlibrary - Document scanning library built on top of OpenCV (credits : https://github.com/jhansireddy/AndroidScannerDemo)

 ## Prerequisites
 ### System Requirements